johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Store a Cookie {#store-a-cookie}

-To **Store a Cookie** _cookie_, given a boolean _isSecure_, domain or IP address _host_, boolean _httpOnlyAllowed_, boolean _allowCookieForPublicSuffix_, and boolean _sameSiteStrictOrLaxAllowed_:
+To **Store a Cookie** given a cookie _cookie_, boolean _isSecure_, domain or IP address _host_, boolean _httpOnlyAllowed_, boolean _allowNonHostOnlyCookieForPublicSuffix_, and boolean _sameSiteStrictOrLaxAllowed_:

 1. Assert: _cookie_'s name's length + _cookie_'s value's length is not 0 or greater than 4096.

 1. Assert: _cookie_'s name does not contain a byte in the range 0x00 to 0x08, inclusive, in the range 0x0A to 0x1F, inclusive, or
    0x7F (CTL characters excluding HTAB).

+1. If _cookie_'s host is failure, then return.

 1. Set _cookie_'s creation-time and last-access-time to the current date and time.

-1. If _cookie_'s host is failure, then return.

-1. If _allowCookieForPublicSuffix_ is false and _cookie_'s host is a public suffix:
+1. If _allowNonHostOnlyCookieForPublicSuffix_ is false and _cookie_'s host is a public suffix:

-    1. If _cookie_'s host is host equal to _host_, then set _cookie_'s host to null.
+    1. If _cookie_'s host is host-equal to _host_, then set _cookie_'s host to null.

     1. Otherwise, return.

-    NOTE: This step prevents `attacker.example` from disrupting the integrity of `site.example` by setting a cookie with a Domain attribute of `example`.
+    Note: This step prevents `attacker.example` from disrupting the integrity of `site.example` by setting a cookie with a `Domain` attribute of `example`.
 In the event the end user navigates directly to `example`, a cookie can still be set and will forcibly have its host-only set to true.

-1. If _cookie_'s host is non-null:
+1. If _cookie_'s host is null:

-    1. If _host_ does not Domain-Match _cookie_'s host, then return.

-    1. Otherwise, set _cookie_'s host-only to false.

-1. Otherwise:

     1. Set _cookie_'s host-only to true.

     1. Set _cookie_'s host to _host_.

+1. Otherwise:

+    1. If _host_ does not Domain-Match _cookie_'s host, then return.

+    1. Set _cookie_'s host-only to false.

 1. Assert: _cookie_'s host is a domain or IP address.